 \subsection{Experimental Setting}

-\textbf{Real-world Large Scene Datasets.} We verified the LiDAR generation capability on 12 sequences from Waymo Open Dataset\cite{sun2020waymo} and KITTI-360 Dataset\cite{liao2022kitti}, which are public real-world datasets for autonomous driving scenarios.
-Following \cite{tao2023lidarnerf,tao2024alignmif,Wu2023dynfl}, we selected 4 static sequences and 4 dynamic sequences from Waymo Open Dataset, and 4 static sequences from KITTI-360.
-Please refer to \cref{dataset} for chosen sequences.
-Consistent with previous LiDAR re-simulation methods\cite{tao2023lidarnerf,Wu2023dynfl}, we utilized 50 continuous frames per sequence, designating every 10th frame for validation and the remaining frames for training.
+\textbf{Real-world Large Scene Datasets.} We verified the LiDAR-GS using 12 sequences from Waymo Open Dataset~\cite{sun2020waymo} and KITTI-360 Dataset~\cite{liao2022kitti}, which are public real-world datasets for autonomous driving scenarios.
+Consistent with previous LiDAR re-simulation methods~\cite{tao2023lidarnerf,Wu2023dynfl}, we utilized 50 continuous frames per sequence, designating every 10th frame for validation and the remaining frames for training.
 Please refer to \Cref{dataset} for the specific sequences chosen.